Chapter 2.3

 That is:

-- Do not allow hazardous moving parts to run openly.
+- Do not allow hazardous moving parts to run unprotected.

-- Do not allow hot surfaces and live parts to be touchable.
+- Do not allow hot surfaces and live parts to be accidentally touched.

-If you cannot follow the first rule, monitor the time interval in which people could contact the hazard source.
+If the first rule cannot be followed, monitor the time in which people could contact the hazard source

-End the hazard before the person can come in contact with it:
+End the hazard before the person can encounter it by:

-3. Manual control - make the person “tame” or remote control the lion
+Rule 3: Manual control - make the person aware and in control of the hazard.

 That is:

-- Make the person press one or two buttons to start and uphold a hazardous movement or situation.
+- The operator must actively press buttons to start and continue a hazardous situation.

-- Place the button(s) outside the hazard area or at a safe distance, if possible.
-(Two buttons: two-hand control or start button plus enabling.)
+- Place the button(s) outside the hazard area or at a safe distance

-- Reduce the speed of movements so the person can still react and let go of the button(s).
+- Reduce the operating speed so the person can still react and let go of the controls.